qcri-social/AIDR/API-documentation.md

 * Connection to Redis is available
 * `aidr-output` services are running as expected

-## Get a JSONP list of labeled tweets from a specific channel, filtered by user specified criteria.
+## Get a JSONP list of labeled tweets from a specific channel, filtered by selection criteria.

 POST `.../rest/crisis/fetch/channel/{crisisCode}?callback={callbackName}&count={count}`